 You could buy a small tent or throw a sheet over a couple of chairs.

-6. Go outdoors and have fun together
+6. Go outdoors

 Our Summer could be boiling hot or chucking it down.
 Try and go outdoors come rain or shine.
 Again check out Pinterest for more great ideas, but here are some suggestions: